A semiparametric generalized exponential regression model with a principled distance-based prior: Simulation Study

-Figure \ref{fig:Sim_PC_cov prob_PC_AB} corresponds to the first simulation setup.
-The coverage probabilities are the proportion of times the true value of $\alpha$ falls under the 95\% credible intervals of $\alpha$ obtained from MCMC.
-The top illustration of Figure \ref{fig:Sim_PC_cov prob_PC_AB} presents the coverage probabilities of different simulation setups.
-Four columns represent Settings 1, 2, 3, and 4, with two rows representing sample sizes of 24 and 99, respectively.
-Each panel showcases four prior specifications represented by different lines, while the X-axis represents the different $\alpha$ values considered.
-In the bottom illustration of Figure \ref{fig:Sim_PC_cov prob_PC_AB}, the identical simulation setups are depicted, but instead of coverage probabilities, it focuses on illustrating the absolute bias in the estimation of $\alpha$.
+Figure \ref{fig:Sim_PC_cov prob_PC_AB} corresponds to the first simulation goal.
+The top illustration presents the coverage probabilities of different simulation setups.
+Four columns represent the four combinations of data generation and model fitting scenarios: Linear-Parametric, Nonlinear-Parametric, Linear-Semiparametric, Nonlinear-Semiparametric.
+The two rows represent sample sizes of 24 and 99, respectively.
+Each panel showcases the four prior (two gamma and two PC) specifications represented by different lines to facilitate the comparison.
+The X-axis represents the different true values of $\alpha$.
+The illustration shows that when the true value of $\alpha$ approximates one, the PC prior exhibits superior coverage probability compared to the conventional gamma prior.
+This pattern holds across all four configurations, except the second one, where both the gamma and PC priors yield undesirable outcomes due to attempts to fit a parametric linear model to highly nonlinear data.

+In the bottom illustration of Figure \ref{fig:Sim_PC_cov prob_PC_AB}, the identical simulation setups are depicted, but for the absolute bias in the estimation of $\alpha$.
+This illustration highlights a reduction in estimation bias with the PC prior when the true $\alpha$ value is one, aligning with the inherent characteristic of the PC prior, to shrink the estimate towards the base model.
+The trend is particularly evident under the PC(5) prior.
+Additionally, as the sample size increases, the influence of the prior gradually diminishes; this pattern is evident as the lines representing absolute bias nearly overlap, regardless of the chosen prior.

-Figure \ref{fig:Sim_semipar_WAIC_Abs error} focuses on the second simulation setup.
-In the top illustration of Figure \ref{fig:Sim_semipar_WAIC_Abs error}, we compare the goodness of fit between the parametric and semiparametric models using the absolute fitting error.
-Similarly to previous figures, there are four columns representing Settings 5, 6, 7, and 8, with two rows representing sample sizes of 24 and 99.
-Each panel displays specifications of different values of $\alpha$ at the X-axis, and lines correspond to either the parametric setup or the semiparametric setup, with varying hyperparameter specifications.
-Moving to the bottom illustration of Figure \ref{fig:Sim_semipar_WAIC_Abs error}, it provides a similar comparison but focuses on the WAIC of the model fit instead of the absolute fitting error.
+Figure \ref{fig:Sim_semipar_WAIC_Abs error} focuses on the second simulation goal.
+In the top illustration, we compare the goodness of fit between the parametric and semiparametric models using the absolute fitting error.
+The four columns represent the four combinations of data generation and prior specifications scenarios: Linear-Gamma, Linear-PC, Nonlinear-Gamma, and Nonlinear-PC.
+Same as before, the two rows represent sample sizes 24 and 99, respectively.
+Each panel displays specifications of different values of $\alpha$ on the X-axis, and lines correspond to either the parametric setup or the semiparametric setup, with varying hyperparameter specifications.
+Although the plots generated under linear data do not provide conclusive evidence for the superiority of the semiparametric model, a distinct pattern emerges where the data is nonlinear.
+In these cases, a considerable gap appears between the parametric and semiparametric fits, with the semiparametric model consistently performing better, as reflected by its lower position in the plots.